-To ensure a fair comparison, travel times used are as realistic as possible.
+To ensure a fair comparison between private vehicles and other modes, travel times used are as realistic as possible.
 For private vehicles, we find that using real speed data from Uber/Mapbox has a significant effect on car-based accessibility compared to using free flow speeds.
 Parking and access/egress times also has an effect on car-based accessibility, but this effect is more noticeable for shorter travel time thresholds (15 and 30 minutes) where the time to park or walk to or from the car represents a bigger proportion of the total trip time.
+The results highlight the importance of using realistic travel times when calculating accessibility measures

 However, even after accounting for congestion, parking, and access/egress times, private cars still have better accessibility than public transport or public transport and micromobility in all the cities in our study.
 For shorter travel time thresholds, micromobility, where it is available, is a competitive alternative to carbased transport.
 Micromobility can also be competitive with private cars for travel time thresholds of 30 minutes in San Francisco due to high public transport accessibility which allows micromobility to be useful as a first or last-mile solution for public transport trips.
-So, while micromobility on its own can provide similar accessibility to cars inside a 15-minute threshold, good public transport and micromobility are required together to provide accessibility similar to that of cars for larger travel time thresholds.
+So, while micromobility on its own can provide similar accessibility to cars inside a 15-minute threshold, good public transport and micromobility are required together to provide accessibility similar to that of cars for higher travel time thresholds.

 The spatial distribution of improvements of accessibility due to micromobility also varies depending on the travel time threshold considered.
 For short travel time thresholds, the improvement is mostly focused inside the service geography of the micromobility providers.
 As the travel time threshold increases, improvements in accessibility extend outwards to zones bordering the service geography and beyond as micromobility acts as a last-mile option for trips from these zones into the center of the city.
-Improvements at short travel time thresholds can decrease as the threshold increases, and this is due to the schedule constraints of public transport serving these zones.
-It could be useful to focus on peripheral zones that show increasing improvement with increasing thresholds as well as zones that show no improvement even at small thresholds.
+Improvements at short travel time thresholds can decrease as the time threshold increases, and this is due to more destinations becoming reachable by public transport serving these zones.
+It could be useful to focus on peripheral zones that show increasing improvement with increasing time thresholds as well as zones that show no improvement even at small thresholds.
 The former benefit from micromobility as a last-mile option but accessibility may be limited by the time needed to access public transport.
 The latter are probably in inaccessible zones and would benefit from micromobility as an access mode to public transport as well.
 Dockless micromobility shows better improvement in accessibility than its docked counterpart since it is not restricted by specific docking station locations.